vsummet/cms230notes/assembly/as-chap10.md

 The next line is `push {ip, lr}`.
 For now, this statement is magic.
 It has to do with beginning a new function, and we'll learn more about its usage when we write simple functions.

 The next line: `mov r0, #2` translates into a 32-bit machine instruction.
-The machine instruction, upon execution, puts a 32-bit two's complement positive two into register zero (details later).
+The machine instruction, upon execution, puts a 32-bit two's complement format positive two into register zero.
 We then see this same idea repeated with the next instruction, `mov r1, #3`.
 Both of these instructions use **immediate addressing**.
-The `#2` portion of the instruction means that we are using the literal value two.
+The `#2` portion of the instruction means that we are using the literal value two, and the 32-bit pattern loaded into `r0` would be `0000 0000 0000 0000 0000 0000 0000 0010`.

 How do we know that the instruction should be `mov r0, #2` and not `mov #2, r0`?
 Well, if we were to read the ISA we would see something like this: